 There is a misconception that blogging no longer works in 2023.
 The ability to share information, communicate, create and publish content through written blogs still works despite the vast amount of ways to make an income online.

-When I started the Ambitious Investor, I knew that I had to be focused and take blogging serious in order for my business to be profitable.
+When I started the Ambitious Investor, I knew that we had to be focused and take blogging serious in order for the business to be profitable.
 I have always been vocal about talking money, personal finance and sharing valuable information which seemed to be missing from the school curriculum, so blogging just made sense.

 When you do a quick comparison about different online business ideas, you will realise when you weigh up the pros and cons blogging is one of the best ideas out there.
 It’s a business you can start from home, part time, but you can launch your own money-making machine with a few pounds or dollars to get started.

 I started my website with a little portion of money from my savings, roughly around £100 for a basic theme and website design and a one-year hosting plan with Bluehost.
 This has been one of my greatest investments, which has allowed me to meet new people, educate, and earn a ‘semi-passive’ income (more on this later) …

 If you’re thinking of starting your own blog, you have a ton to gain and not much to lose other than pocket change and some of your free time.
 And if you do things right, you have the potential to create an online platform that brings you a steady cashflow you can use to improve your life and create generational wealth.